 Severance pay is referred to as a transition payment and is usually stipulated in the employment contract.
 Employees are usually entitled to a payment calculated as 1/3 of the regular salary per year of employment (up to a maximum of EUR 84,000).

 It's common for companies in the Netherlands to pay their employees a 13th month allowance in November or December of each year.
 The percentage is the same for all employees in the company and usually equals about 8.33% of the base salary.
+The Netherlands introduced a tax scheme that allows migrant workers to receive 30% of their income tax free for up to five years, helping them offset the cost of relocation and potentially higher cost of living.
+The program is intended to attract skilled workers to the Netherlands and keep Dutch employers competitive in a global marketplace.

 ★ 13.83% - Pension and Health Insurance